The Ozeki 10 Robot Operating System is a great messaging platform to setup communication between

 to interract with it.
 Humans can have a higher role in your C# codes written in Ozeki Robot Controller.

-You can add face detection to all supported camera types, including USB, IP and MJPEG cameras.
+You can add face detection only to USB cameras.

 It cannot recognise faces, although it can count the number of face visualised in the camera stream.